captbaritone/jordaneldredge.com/_notes/2022-10-29-mouht-dreams.md

 ---
 Neil Cicierega’s album Mouth Dreams is his most recent installment in his series of mashup albums.
 As a musician, I can attest that they are as virtuosic in their execution as they are witty and hilarious in their musical commentary and construction.

+My understanding is that the origin of this project was someone realizing that one could unpack the Guitar Hero games to extract the isolated instrument/vocal tracks from many popular songs.

 I keep returning to this album and forcing it upon my musical friends.
 Every track has dozens of “shh, listen to this part!” moments, but track seven is a musically perfect mashup which somehow manages to seamlessly combine:

 - [The Partridge Family](https://en.wikipedia.org/wiki/The_Partridge_Family)'s "C'mon, Get Happy"